ezio416/tm-warrior-medals/README.md

 Medals may be manually adjusted due to physics changes or for being more difficult than a Champion medal.
 They will only ever be adjusted to be easier, not more difficult.
 [Message me on Discord](https://discord.gg/uu9kUZGte6) or [create a GitHub issue](https://github.com/ezio416/tm-warrior-medals/issues) if you feel like a Warrior medal does not make sense in some way.

+This plugin does not collect any of your personal information.
+This is solely for your own personal use.

 Seasonal campaign:
 -
 - 2 weeks after the season starts